 Summary: The story Jesus tells about a person who entrusts “talents” (huge sums of money) to others often makes preachers and congregations uncomfortable.
 That’s precisely the point.
 The parable uses hyperbole to make two points: (1) to describe the incredible influence that Jesus’ followers possess as they live out their charge to continue the work that Jesus began; and (2) to name how critical the work of the good news is during a time when people suffer from oppression and lazy, self-congratulatory religion.
 In the wake of a divisive and angry election season and during a season when churches and their people are sacrificing their credibility, this parable reminds readers that the blessings Jesus intends to offer the world must not be hidden away.

-I wrote this biblical commentary for those preparing to preach or hear sermons on Matthew 25:14-30.
+I wrote this article for those preparing to preach or hear sermons on Matthew 25:14-30.
 It was originally a contribution to the “Dear Working Preacher” series.
 Read the full article at Working Preacher.

 Bible commentary: preachers & teachers workingpreacher.org commentary